If you've overstayed your visa or leave

 Leaving the UK

-If you don’t leave voluntarily within 30 days, you could be deported.
+If you don’t leave voluntarily within 30 days of your visa or leave expiring, you could be deported.
+Check what to do if you're going to be deported.

 - when you leave the UK